Rather than using a strict LRU

 desirable victims for LRU eviction.

-into the buffer pool by table or index scans.
-The configuration
+to blocks brought into the buffer pool by table or index scans.

 controls the percentage of “old” blocks in the LRU